 Amidst the chaos of that year, I found peace in simplifying.

-I guess I found minimalism.
+I guess you could say I found minimalism.
 Or maybe minimalism found me.

 Either way, when life was most overwhelming — days when nothing was in my control — simplifying became my grounding force.

-Once our surroundings started to feel less overwhelming, I started to simplify the nonphysical things like our schedules, and most importantly, my expectations.
+Once our surroundings started to feel more zen, I started to simplify the nonphysical things like our schedules, and most importantly, my expectations.

 Simplifying gave me the control I desperately needed, but it also taught me how to let go.